We're pleased to offer the following services at Conover Veterinary Hospital:

 - Preventive Wellness Bloodwork (different levels of bloodwork depending on age of pet)

-Our senior wellness program is designed to offer your senior pet biannual comprehensive exams and different levels of blood work.
+Our senior wellness protocol is designed to offer your senior pet biannual comprehensive exams and different levels of blood work.

 Medical Services, including In-House Laboratory Testing and Allergy Testing